paulmayer-fullstacker/BlogPost/readmeSolution.md

 - POST /api/users - Registers a new user.
 The username, email, and password must be provided in the request body.
 Upon successful registration, a token is returned.
 Access: Public.

-- POST /api/users/login - Authenticates a user and loog them in.
+- POST /api/users/login - Authenticates a user and logs them in.
 Request body must include valid email and password.
 Upon successful login, a token is returned for future authenticated requests.
 Access: Public.

 - POST /api/users/logout - Handles user logout.
 For our JWT-based authentication, the token is discarded.
 The server returns a 204 No Content response.

 The solution source and test files have been judiciously commented, to provide in-line documentation.
 So, specific solution features and coding strategies will not be repeated here.

 The routes files (routes/category.js, comment-routes.js, post.js, user.js, and index.js) apply the frontend logic for the Blog Post application, using these endpoints.
-A test plan and procedure for the endpoits is given at blog_post_api_tests.http, within the root folder of this project.
+A test plan and procedure for the endpoints is given at blog_post_api_tests.http, within the root folder of this project.
 Unless specified, each API request requires JWT authentication (application of the Bearer: <token>. within the request body).
 Most endpoints require the user to be logged in (and possibly prove ownership).
 This application employs JSON Web Token (JWT) Authentication.
 JSON Web Token (JWT) authentication is new to the author.
-So, justicication/explanation is warranted here.
+So, justification/explanation is warranted here.

 ---